Don’t let IT Band Syndrome play on

 “If you notice these signs early, ITBS is easier to manage,” Robbie says.

-Recovering from ITBS requires a relative amount of rest, tailored strength-building and, possibly, correction of movement.
+Recovery and rehab requires a relative amount of rest, tailored strength-building and, possibly, correction of movement.

 “You should modify your activity by reducing running or cycling distances, or swap in low-impact exercise like swimming or easy riding,” Robbie says.